Luxembourg: Before AD 963

 Text page from the Codex Aureus of Echternach, an important surviving codex, was produced in the Abbey of Echternach in the 11th century.

-The first traces of settlement in what is now Luxembourg are dated back to the Paleolithic Age, about 35,000 years ago.
+The first traces of settlement in what is now Luxembourg are dated back to the Palaeolithic Age, about 35,000 years ago.
 From the 6th century BC, Celtic tribes settled in the region between the rivers Rhine and Meuse.

-Six centuries later the Romans named the Celtic tribes inhabiting these exact regions collectively as the Treveri.
+Six centuries later, the Romans named the Celtic tribes inhabiting these exact regions collectively as the Treveri.
 Many examples of archaeological evidence proving their existence in Luxembourg have been discovered, the most famous being the Oppidum of Titelberg.

 In around 58 to 51 BC, the Romans invaded the country when Julius Caesar conquered Gaul and part of Germania up to the Rhine border, thus the area of what is now Luxembourg became part of the Roman Empire for the next 450 years, living in relative peace under the Pax Romana.

 Similar to those in Gaul, the Celts of Luxembourg adopted Roman culture, language, morals and a way of life, effectively becoming what historians later described as Gallo-Roman civilization.
 Evidence from that period includes the Dalheim Ricciacum and the Vichten mosaic, on display at the National Museum of History and Art in Luxembourg City.

 The territory was infiltrated by the Germanic Franks from the 4th century, and was abandoned by Rome in AD 406, after which it became part of the Kingdom of the Franks.
 The Salian Franks who settled in the area are often described as the ones having brought the Germanic language to present-day Luxembourg, since the old Frankish language spoken by them is considered by linguists to be a direct forerunner of the Moselle Franconian dialect, which later evolved into, among others, the modern-day Luxembourgish language.

 The Christianization of Luxembourg is usually dated back to the end of the 7th century.
 The most famous figure in this context is Willibrord, a Northumbrian missionary saint, who together with other monks established the Abbey of Echternach in AD 698, and is celebrated annually in the dancing procession of Echternach.
-For a few centuries the abbey would become one of northern Europe's most influential abbeys.
+For a few centuries the abbey would become one of northern Europe's most influential.
 The Codex Aureus of Echternach, an important surviving codex written entirely in gold ink, was produced here in the 11th century.
 The so-called Emperor's Bible and the Golden Gospels of Henry III were also produced in Echternach at this time.